jmgr2007/Reloader/README.md

 Extras
 ------

+### Binary can be found here
+Reloader.jar in the main directory is updated with every push to git

 ### Metrics
 This plugin uses [Metrics] (http://mcstats.org/) to gather Anonomys statistics(no ip/username logging just general player and server count) and i request that you allow it to run.